Outstanding results from County Track and Field Championships.

 First year U17 Isabella Minder competed in the Long Jump and achieved close to her PB with a leap of 3.70m.
 Jess Scotchmer missed out on her U13 girl’s final by an agonising few centimetres but did claim a new PB with 3.72m

 Despite the conditions it turned out to be a great day for Harriers sprinters too with the day ending with two county champions, one silver, and three bronze medalists.
-In U13 Girls, four girls lined up for their heats; Hollie Martyn-Whymark, Jessica Scotchmer, Talia Wynter and Olivia Gillon.
-With Talia and Olivia progressing through to the final, where they were placed in adjacent lanes; a great battle ensued between these young training buddies, with Talia just pipping Olivia into 7th place in a time of
+In U13 Girls, three girls lined up for their heats; Hollie Martyn-Whymark, Jessica Scotchmer, and Olivia Gillon.

 The U17 Girls saw Ella Gray, Daniella O’ Leary and Maya Rattray all go head to head in the second heat; having just competed in the U17 Long Jump Rattray did very well to place second, gaining an automatic place in the final in a time of 13.4s, Gray and O’Leary also qualified as fastest losers in times of 13.73s and 14.00 respectively into a strong -3.7 wind.
 In a tough final which saw the girls drawn against the reigning English Champion – they each ran well, with Rattray’s consistent improvement of form this season she bagged herself a well-deserved bronze.
 Gray took 6th place.